mittalHimanshu/Super-30/MyNotesApp/README.md

 4. Material Interface for displaying Notes.
 5. User can also set a particular Alarm / Reminder against a particular notifcation.
 6. User will be notified through an alarm ringtone with a notification in the Notification Bar of Android.
+7. User can sort their notes according to title or time as per their requirement.
 ```

 ## Screenshots